invertase/stripe-firebase-extensions/firestore-stripe-payments/PREINSTALL.md

 Use a package manager like NPM to install the above package, and use it in conjunction with the Firebase Web SDK.

+### Events

+This extension emits events, which allows you to listen to and run custom logic at different trigger points during the functioning of the extension.
+For example you can listen to events when a product has been added via the `product.created` event, or whenever a payment has succeeded through the `invoice.payment_succeeded` event.

 #### Additional setup

 Before installing this extension, set up the following Firebase services in your Firebase project: